Java Arrays

 Accessing Array Elements:

-• Array elements are accessed using index numbers starting from 0.
+• Array elements are accessed using index numbers.
+Crucially, Java uses 0-based indexing, meaning the first element is at index 0.

 • Syntax: arrayName[index].